Arrow of time: Quantum arrow of time

+Note that quantum decoherence merely allows the appearance of quantum wave collapse (based on the vanishing of diagonal elements of the density matrix); it is a matter of dispute whether the collapse itself actually takes place or is redundant and apparent only.
+While the theory of quantum decoherence is widely accepted and has been supported experimentally at the level of the applicable density matrix, the conventional theory's inability to predict actual measurement outcomes via non-unitary collapse remains.
+That is, the density matrix obtained from standard unitary-only decoherence (without actual collapse) is an improper mixture that cannot be interpreted as reflecting a determinate measurement outcome.
+Thus the arrow of time question continues to be addressed by way of explicit collapse approaches.

 Particle physics (weak) arrow of time

 Certain subatomic interactions involving the weak nuclear force violate the conservation of both parity and charge conjugation, but only very rarely.
 An example is the kaon decay.
 According to the CPT theorem, this means they should also be time-irreversible, and so establish an arrow of time.
 Such processes should be responsible for matter creation in the early universe.

 That the combination of parity and charge conjugation is broken so rarely means that this arrow only "barely" points in one direction, setting it apart from the other arrows whose direction is much more obvious.
 This arrow had not been linked to any large-scale temporal behaviour until the work of Joan Vaccaro, who showed that T violation could be responsible for conservation laws and dynamics.